Rheumatoid Arthritis: Treatments

 Regular exercise can help you to manage your weight, plus it keeps your joints mobile and the supporting muscles strong.
 But if you have rheumatoid arthritis, it’s important to rest your joints too, particularly when you have a flare-up.

-Try to notice which activities trigger flare-ups and which don’t cause any problems – according to the NHS, high-impact exercises such as step exercises or contact sports such as rugby and football tend to be more likely to bring on your symptoms, while activities such as swimming, cycling, walking and aqua aerobics are usually fine to carry on with.
+Try to notice which activities trigger flare-ups and which don’t cause any problems – according to the NHS, high-impact exercises such as running or contact sports such as rugby and football tend to be more likely to bring on your symptoms, while activities such as swimming, cycling, walking and aqua aerobics are usually fine to carry on with (xi).

 Learn to relax